About James McCoy

 I am an independent celebrant based in Edinburgh, trained by the International College of Professional Celebrants (ICPC) in early 2021.

 I create personalised ceremonies that reflect your values, your story, and what matters most to you – whether secular, spiritual, or somewhere in between.
-My approach is thoughtful and collaborative, with a focus on making you feel supported and heard.
+My approach is thoughtful and collaborative, with a focus on helping you feel supported and heard.

 What Others Have Said